shirley-wu/shirley-wu.github.io/_pages/about.md

 I am a first-year PhD student at UCLA co-advised by Kai-Wei Chang and Nanyun (Violet) Peng.
 Prior to that, I got my M.S. degree from UIUC in 2023 supervised by Heng Ji, and my B.S. degree from USTC in 2020.
 I have work experience in IBM Research, Bytedance AI Lab and MSRA.

-In the field of Natural Language Processing (NLP), my research interest lies in enhancing *autonomy* of NLP systems.
-I am currently interested in:
+My research interests lie in the field of Natural Language Processing (NLP).
+More specifically, I'm interested in enhancing *reasoning capability* of NLP systems, especially multi-modal reasoning and tool use capabilities.
-* *Embodied AI*: vision-and-language model, LLM for embodied planning, modeling world dynamics
-* *Code generation*: RLHF for code generation, code generation for planning & tool usage

 In the past I also have research experience in text generation and information extraction.

-**I am looking for research internship opportunities for 2024 summer.**

 ## Education